AmanNegi/AppFlowy-ThemeProposal/README.md

 ## The problems

 ### 1. Contrast Issues ⬛⬜

+Recently, we provided users with options to add their custom themes.
+However, it would be great if the predefined themes would be much more optimized, also we could provide a list of pre-made themes in the `GitBook` itself.

 In the following examples, we have utilized a contrast checker to demonstrate that the current color scheme employed is visually unappealing and compromises readability and visibility.
 It is recommended to make changes to the color selection in order to enhance these aspects and improve the overall user experience.